mjvo/vms346s/content/schedule.md

 ## Monday, April 22nd
 **Cure Economies / Care Economies / Bodily Ecologies**

-* Selection from Eli Clare's _Brilliant Imperfection_
-* Selection from Annemarie Mol's _The Logic of Care_
+* Clare, Eli.
+(2017).
+"Violence of Cure."
+In _Brilliant Imperfection: Grappling with Cure._ (pp. 23-31).
+Durham, NC:  Duke University Press.
+* Mol, Annemarie.
+(2008).
+"Customer or Patient?" and "Individual and Collective."
+In _The Logic of Care:  Health and the Problem of Patient Choice._ (pp. 14-28; 57-72).
+London and New York: Routledge.

+Optional:

 * Gilbert, Scott F., Sapp, J., and Tauber, A. (2012).
-"A Symbiotic View of Life: We Have Never Been Individuals." _The Quarterly Review of Biology, 87_(4), 325-341. doi:10.1086/668166
+"A Symbiotic View of Life: We Have Never Been Individuals." _The Quarterly Review of Biology, 87_(4), 325-341. doi:10.1086 / 668166

 ---